st3b1t/SatoshiTop/docs/cli.md

         Send commands to node running on <ip> (default: 127.0.0.1) (env: RPCCONNECT)

+  --rpcclienttimeout
+        Timeout in seconds during HTTP requests, or 0 for no timeout (default: 5000) (env: RPCCLIENTTIMEOUT)

   --rpccookiefile
         Location of the auth cookie.
 Absolute path (env: RPCCOOKIEFILE)